Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Asymptotics of the cumulants of the zeros counting measure

-In remains show that the left hand side of \eqref{eq:60} converges towards zero for $p\geq 3$.
-By a density argument, we can assume that the functions $(g_e)_{e\in E(G)}$ are bounded and compactly supported.
-In that case, inequality \eqref{eq:59} implies the convergence towards zero of the left hand side of \eqref{eq:60} when $p\geq 3$. \end{proof} In the following, $(\phi_a)_{a\in A}$ is a family of functions in $L^{(\infty)}(U)$.
-The previous Lemma \ref{Lemma51} and the convergence of the Kac density given by Corollary \ref{Cor3} imply the following lemma. \begin{lemma} For $p\geq 3$,
+It remains show that the left hand side of \eqref{eqter:60} converges towards zero for $p\geq 3$.
+If the functions $(g_e)_{e\in E(G)}$ are bounded and compactly supported, then inequality \eqref{eqter:59} implies the convergence towards zero of the left hand side of \eqref{eqter:60} when $p\geq 3$.
+In the general case, one can take, for every $e\in E(G)$, a sequence of bounded and compactly supported functions that converge towards $g_e$ in $L^{q_e}$.
+The Hölder bound given by \eqref{eqter:60} and the triangular inequality imply the desired result. \end{proof} The above Lemma \ref{Lemmater51} implies that the space of test functions $(\phi_a)_{a\in A}$ can be extended to $L^p(U)$.
+The previous Lemma \ref{Lemmater51} and the convergence of the Kac density given by Corollary \ref{Corter3} imply the following lemma. \begin{lemma} For all $p\geq 3$,